Keroro1454/Supply-Drop/README.md

 **XoXFaby:** They have been super helpful in explaining IL stuff, and dealing with my cluelessness towards it!

-**WaltzingPhantom:** They provided the lovely item icon designs for Hardened Bone Fragments and Numbing Berries!
+**WaltzingPhantom:** They provided the lovely old item icon designs for Hardened Bone Fragments and Numbing Berries!

 **Rein:** They provided so much help with getting the different components in the Tome of Bloodletting working.
 I can't thank them enough!

 **Aaron:** They helped a ton with puzzling through the Plague Hat's IL hook!

+**Phreel:** Helped provide some fixes with porting to SOTV as well as motivation to actually get around to fixing this mod!